himanshugoel2797/Cardinal/README.md

 ### Ports
 Currently the following have been ported to the OS:
 - OpenSSL
 - zlib
 - libpng

+### Supported Hardware
+Currently available device drivers:
+- Intel HD Audio (WIP)
+- VESA Framebuffer (WIP)
+- AHCI (WIP - Read Only)
+- VMWare SVGA (WIP - Needs an interface)
+- RTL8139 (WIP - Needs an interface)
+- USB UHCI (WIP - Initialization only)

 ## Build Instructions
 Execute the scripts/build-os.sh script in the source directory.